-HSI makes decisions regarding investment strategies leveraging the funds approved by Global Fund Approvals and Research ("GFAR").
-GFAR researches and approves investment strategies (mutual funds, ETFs and separately managed accounts) using a variety of qualitative and quantitative criteria.
+HSI makes decisions regarding investment strategies leveraging the funds approved by GMS.
+GMS researches and approves investment strategies (mutual funds, ETFs and separately managed accounts) using a variety of qualitative and quantitative criteria.

-GFAR conducts due diligence based upon both quantitative (e.g., investment performance returns, peer rankings, tracking error, etc.) and qualitative (e.g., firm, people, investment strategy and process, portfolio construction, etc.) factors to approve the investment strategies available through the MPA Program.
-As part of the qualitative review, GFAR will conduct manager meetings, review performance attribution, analyze portfolio holdings and assess liquidity and capital erosion.
+GMS conducts due diligence based upon both quantitative (e.g., investment performance returns, peer rankings, tracking error, expense ratio, etc.) and qualitative (e.g., firm, people, investment strategy and process, portfolio construction, etc.) factors to approve the investment strategies available through the MPA Program.
+As part of the qualitative review, GMS will review performance attribution, analyze portfolio holdings and assess liquidity and capital erosion.
 Risk metrics and periodic performance comparisons against representative benchmarks and peers are used as part of the quantitative process.
-GFAR also conducts ongoing monitoring of the investment strategies using similar criteria as the initial review process.
-AMUS assists with operational arrangements and of the investment strategies.
+GMS also conducts ongoing monitoring of the investment strategies using similar criteria as the initial review process.

-Based upon its findings during the ongoing monitoring, GFAR may change the status of an investment strategy to Hold.
-If the factors that led to a Hold status remain unresolved, GFAR will change the status of the investment strategy to "Not Approved."
-MPA clients are notified of the change, and should work with their representative to select a replacement option if desired.
-Concurrently, the Overlay Manager will be notified of the investment strategy change and will transition the account.

-In certain cases where there is a significant change affecting the investment strategy, HSI can recommend the immediate removal without a suspend or hold period.
-Affected clients will be notified of the alternative investment strategy recommendation.
+Based upon its findings during the ongoing monitoring, GMS may change the status of an investment strategy to "Hold."
+If the factors that led to a Hold status remain unresolved, GMS will change the status of the investment strategy to "Not Approved/Not Recommended."
+A Fund's status may change directly to "Not Approved/Not Recommended" in case the concerns are material requiring immediate action.
+In certain cases where there is a significant change affecting the investment strategy, HSI can recommend the immediate removal without a hold period.
+MPA Clients are notified via their client statement or mailing provided with information on the selected replacement Investment Strategy.